CharliePoole/statiq-site/input/family-history/people/thomas-john-poole.md

 death in November 1964.
 Yet that period, starting around 1950, is where my own memories of Tom and his family live.

-My sister and I are probably the only remaining family members who remember Tom and his family.
+My sister Agnes and I are probably the only remaining family members who remember Tom and his family.
+He was a very kind man who always behaved in a caring way toward his wife and daughter.
+That made him exceptional in the Poole family, a pretty judgemental bunch overall.
+He was probably my father's closest friend.

 His daughter Eileen was one of the few cousins we actually knew and spent time with.
 In the 1950s, Uncle Tom, aunt Eileen and cousin Eileen would come to see us.
 Tom owned a car and we would occasionally take trips "out to Long Island."
 Two places I remember visiting with them were Valley Stream State Park and a sort